 About the Author: James McAfee, PT, DPT

-Dr. James McAfee, PT, DPT is a physical therapist with MovementX in Seattle, WA.
+Dr. James McAfee, PT, DPT is a MovementX physical therapist in Seattle, WA.
+His specialties include orthopedics, sports physical therapy, and physical therapy for seniors.

 Top 5 Daily Stretches for Lower Back Pain